dirkbo/cs_python/README.md

 `python examples/gui_example/gui.py`

 # Disclaimer
-This project is in no way affiliated with Pointsharp and completely based on publivly available [documentation](http://documentation.cryptshare.com).
+This project is in no way affiliated with Pointsharp and completely based on publicly available [documentation](http://documentation.cryptshare.com).

 Pointsharp Support can and will not provide any support for this project.